-Lunches are free for children in P1-3.
-Lunches P4-7 must be paid for online by accessing the myaberdeenshire portal - aberdeenshire.gov.uk/my - at the upper righthand corner of the Aberdeenshire Council home page.
-This is very easy to do online using a mobile phone, iPad or laptop.
-It is very important to keep this account in credit as failure to do so triggers a time-consuming process for the School and Catering service.
-We aim to support the wider Authority to be debt free and require your support in this by ensuring you remember to top-up before sending your child for school meals.
+Paying for School lunches for is very easy to do online.

+It is very important to keep this account in credit as failure to do so triggers a timeconsuming debt recovery process for the School and Catering service.
+We aim to support the wider Authority to be debt free and require your support in this by ensuring you top-up your account before sending a child for school meals.